tszwinglitw/5004-TeamActivities/Module08/README.md

 }
 ```

 👉🏽  Discussion - Discuss the provided code.
 What are some issues you can see (spoiler, we will add an interface in another step!).
 Most notably, think about the direction of communication between the view and controller at this point.
-Is it one way or two way?

 ### Step 3: Create the Controller